bryanlharris/edsm/README.md

 See [docs/silver.md](docs/silver.md) for details about configuring sequential and parallel silver tasks.
 See [docs/bronze.md](docs/bronze.md) for an overview of the bronze layer.
 See [docs/custom.md](docs/custom.md) for creating and using custom transforms.
+See [docs/job-definition.md](docs/job-definition.md) for an overview of the job-definition YAML.